By ALISON CHURCH

 Although the visual quality of “Once” is low and often lacking in creative shots, Director Carney makes up for it by delivering emotion.
 Through the closeups of emotional facial expressions unique to their love for music, Irglová and Hansard can be seen growing infatuated with each other’s talent during their duet.

 The musical shines for its intimacy, defying the belief that one needs a large budget in order to accomplish an unforgettable film.
 Shot in a mere 17 days, the crew got creative with their use of money by taking advantage of natural lighting, and shooting at Hansard’s flat with his friends and family (also non-actors).
 Although the film fell short when it came to switching up camera angles and coming up with visually stimulating scenes, every moment came across naturally and realistically, as if an invisible camera lens magically managed to capture raw moments of the “actors” in musical movement.
 In one of the most scenic shots of the film, Irglová improvises a genuine response not apart of the story’s script, telling Hansard “I love you” in Czech.

-It is worth giving the outdated yet timeless film a watch because of its ability to capture feelings of loneliness in simple, nostalgic ways.
-The universal theme of having that one person who will always be in your life line no matter how far away digs at the idea of being desperate to move forward to a dreamier reality, yet being so deeply invested in the nostalgia and routine of your past that it is impossible to escape from it.
-It is rare that a movie feels so real that one wonders how it was captured, and how the characters manage to play their parts so beautifully. ̈Once ̈ wonderfully, creates a romantic relationship strung together by music and the need to be emotionally saved, which is sure to leave the viewer emotionally invested too.
+It is worth giving the low budget yet timeless film a watch because of its ability to capture feelings of loneliness in simple, nostalgic ways.
+The theme of having one person who will always be in your life no matter how far away digs deep; both characters are desperate to move forward to a dreamier reality, yet are too invested in nostalgia to escape.
+It is rare that a movie feels so real that one wonders how it was captured, and how the characters manage to play their parts so beautifully.
+“Once” wonderfully depicts a romantic relationship strung together by music and the need to be emotionally saved, which is sure to leave the viewer emotionally invested too.